-The Partnership and Community Collaboration Academy provides applied training in twenty two partnership and community collaboration competencies, as defined by the Office of Personnel Management (OPM).
+The Partnership and Community Collaboration Academy provides applied training in 22 partnership and community collaboration competencies, as defined by the Office of Personnel Management (OPM).

 We support an inclusive community of practice.
 Academy training is open to all practitioners in partnership and community collaboration.
 Federal employees and individuals from state and local agencies, nonprofits, associations and tribes enrich the peer learning experience for all participants.

 Since the first Managing by Network webinar offered in 2008, the Academy has helped partnership practitioners explore practices, build skills, and learn from their peers.
 Our interactive training invites participants to take an active role in webinar discussions and apply course content to their current responsibilities.

 We place the needs of our participants first, in curriculum design and scheduling.
 We invite, listen to and act on informal and formal feedback.
 We support open communication inside and outside of the classroom.
 Contact us to help your agency or organization.

 Managing By Network is offered as a series of eighteen online live, seminars designed for federal employees.
 Employees of state, county and nonprofit entities who work closely with federal agencies also are eligible to participate in this course.
 Learn how to strengthen formal and informal partnerships and foster community stakeholder engagement.
 Acquire knowledge and build skills with your interagency peers.

 This course meets from January to June.
 Applications open in October for the following year.